|Home » TECHNOLOGY » Offshore » Wind resource assessment offshore » Fundamentals|

 Table I.5.1: Typical Values for Zo

 The coastal zone, where the properties of the boundary layer are changeable, extends away from the shore for varying distances, and this can result in variations in wind speed, boundary layer profiles and turbulence across the wind farm.

 Stable flow conditions are also evident offshore.
 In these situations, air streams with different origins and air temperatures can be slow to mix.
 This can manifest itself as unusual boundary layer profiles, and in some rare situations wind speed may even reduce with height.

 A further factor influencing offshore winds can be the tide level in areas with a high tidal range.
 The rise and fall of the sea water level effectively shifts the location of the turbine in the boundary layer.
 This can have impacts in variation of mean wind speed within a period of approximately 12 hours, and also on the variation in mean winds across the turbine rotor itself.

-Temperature driven flows due to the thermal inertia of the sea initiate localised winds around the coastal area.
+Temperature-driven flows due to the thermal inertia of the sea initiate localised winds around the coastal area.
 Compared to the land, the sea temperature is more constant over the day.
 During the day as the land heats up, the warmer air rises and is replaced by cooler air from over the sea.
 This creates an onshore wind.
 The reverse effect can happen during the night, resulting in an offshore wind.
 The strength and direction of the resulting wind is influenced by the existing high level gradient wind, and in some situations the gradient wind can be cancelled out by the sea breeze, leaving an area with no wind.
-Finally, as all sailors are aware, close to the coast there is a ‘backing’ and ‘veering’ effect close to coastlines.
+Finally, as all sailors are aware, close to the coast there are ‘backing’ and ‘veering’ effects.

 |<< Wind resource assessment offshore||Measurement offshore >>|